-

 Backpacking the Albanian Alps: Europe’s Hidden Gem

 “Albania?!”
 That’s pretty much the response I got from my friends and family when I told them I’d be making my way through this Balkan nation.
 And I’ll admit, prior to my trip, I knew nothing about Albania; I had no preconceived notion about the country and had no idea what to expect.
 Why Albania?
-Well, I was in North Macedonia on vacation and saw Albania was just a few hours’ drive from the city I was in, so I figured I’d make my way through.
-Not to mention, Albania, along with North Macedonia, are two of the few countries that accept American tourists during this Covid pandemic.
+Well, I was in North Macedonia on vacation and saw Albania was just a few hours drive from the city I was in, so I figured I’d make my way through.
+Not to mention, Albania, along with North Macedonia, were two of the few countries that accepted American tourists during the Covid pandemic.
 After a…

 Backpacking through North Macedonia